 Where did you get the name Rococo?

-When I met my future husband, instead of calling me Rachael he nicknamed me Rococo.
+When I met my husband, instead of calling me Rachael he nicknamed me Rococo.
 Don't ask me why!
 Given he has a knack for PR, it wasn’t surprising that the name stuck and I felt it was the perfect name for the business.

 How would you describe your style?